matthewlehner/matthewlehner.net/source/2015-11-17-npm-basics-for-rubyists.html.markdown

 I recently added npm to a Rails project in order to manage our frontend dependencies.
-For front end development, this is a much better story than the typical copy js files to the vendor directory, or adding `frontend-library-rails` to the Gemfile.
-It's my opinion that npm has come out as the better choice for frontend dependencies recently and will continue to hold this title.
+For front end development, this is a much better story than the copying js files to the vendor directory, or frontend library gems to the Gemfile.
+Since the release of npm 3, it has become the best choice for front end dependencies and will continue to hold this title because it is bundled with node.js.

-npm is required for the other JS package managers, most of which were trying to solve the issue for specific use cases.

 ## Past problems with npm
-The main problem with npm in the past has been that peer dependencies were not flattened, so your dependency graph could look like this:
+The main problem with npm in the past has been that peer dependencies were not flattened, so it may have been requiring multiple versions of the same dependency, like this:

 ```
 lib-a v1.0.0